codio-content/Coding_with_Javascript-Conditional_statements/.guides/content/Not-equals-83c6.md

 Take a look at the Flode chart on the left, which shows a 'not equals' condition.
-Below is the Javascript code.
+Below is the JavaScript code.

 ```javscript
 if ( input0 != 100 ) {